 3. There are also the Southern Lights which offer a similar visual display.
 However, due to their location over places with not much landmass, such as South Georgia island, New Zealand and the Falkland Islands, they are not as popular.

 4. The Northern Lights occur when gas particles in the Earth’s atmosphere collide with charged particles from the sun’s atmosphere.
 The electrons and protons travel millions of miles from the sun to the earth on a solar wind.

 5. People have been observing the Northern Lights as far back as 1619 and they’ve had many stories linked to them.
 Inuit believed the lights were spirits of their ancestors playing a game with a walrus skull used as the ball.
 While according to Finnish folklore a mystical arctic fox is running in the north and touching the mountains with its fur causing sparks to fly off into the sky.

-6. No two light displays are the same, the colour and patterns always differing.
-It’s a common misconception the Northern Lights only come out at certain times, however they’re always there.
+6. No two light displays are the same, the colour and patterns always differ.
+It’s a common misconception the Northern Lights only come out at certain times, however, they’re always there.
 It’s just the sky conditions that change making them visible.

 7. The different colours of the Aurora Borealis occur due to the different types of gas particles.
 A pale yellow-green is the most common colour followed by pink and a mix of red and green.
 Witnessing pure blue light is very rare as well as pure red which is produced by high-altitude oxygen found at heights of up to 200 miles above the earth.

-8. Scandinavia is one of the most popular areas for Northern Light viewing however they are also seen in Canada, Scotland, Russia and Alaska.
+8. Scandinavia is one of the most popular areas for Northern Lights viewing however they can also be seen in Canada, Iceland, Scotland, Russia and Alaska.